theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 Long text on how indigenous Americans created and un-created state-like societies ~ based on lucid conscious critique

+Clans everywhere on "Turtle Island" - consistent alliances

+Unlikely to have been brought over from Siberia ~ must be more recent

+Not kinship groups

+Ritual societies
+Cannot marry within ~ matriarchal
+No ancestor colts ~ no property ~ only ritual knowledge Fixed list of names
+Communities never just one clan

+Designed so people could move or reshuffle social arrangements

+Origins in in rituals and diplomacy

+p457 Ties developed at "Hopewell Interaction Sphere"

 ## Chapter 12 ~ Conclusion ~ p493 ~ 71%